4. Observing learning

 Enero Moestalam – HkA / Video producer

 Enero instructed Johan ‘t Hart to spend a lesson paying attention only to body language.
 For Johan ‘t Hart, a world opened up.
 He immediately saw how his students were feeling and could therefore respond better to them.
-Enero’s way of watching is included in the perspective ‘Observing learning’.
+Enero’s way of observing is included in the perspective ‘Observing learning’.